illinois-cs241/illinois-cs241.github.io/_docs/deepfried_dd.md

 605422080 bytes copied, 4.354 s, 139034.891 kB/s
 ```

 Use the functions provided in `format.h` to print these reports.
+You should use `clock_gettime` to time the execution of `dd`.

 :bangbang: WARNING: `printf` (among other functions) is not safe to call in a signal handler, since it is not reentrant.
 Ensure your signal handler does not call these functions, **including** any function in `format.h`, and instead indicates to your program to print this status report elsewhere.